Twixes/movieproxy/README.md

 * `requests` – for communication with the TMDb API
 * `psycopg2` – for Postgres support (SQLite may be used in development but Postgres is production–grade)
 * `dj-database-url` – for Heroku Postgres add-on support (extremely simple to set up this way)

+## License

+The contents of this project are licensed under the [Mozilla Public License version 2.0](/LICENSE).